Computation in Multicast Networks: Function Alignment and Converse Theorems

 \subsection{Multi-hop Networks}

-In~\cite{Ramamoorthy:ISIT,RaiDey:it12,RamamoorthyLangberg:arXiv}, function multicasting has been explored in the context of multi-hop networks.
-While some interesting relationship between sum-network and multiple-unicast networks was found in~\cite{RaiDey:it12}, determining the computing capacity in general has been open.
-For two-source $L$-destination or $L$-source two-destination networks, the computing capacity was established only when the entropy of each source is constrained to be 1~\cite{RamamoorthyLangberg:arXiv}.
+In~\cite{Ramamoorthy:ISIT,RaiDey:it12,RamamoorthyLangberg:journal}, function multicasting has been explored in the context of multi-hop networks.
+In particular, Rai and Dey in~\cite{RaiDey:it12} found some interesting equivalence relationship between sum-networks and multiple-unicast networks.
+Due the relationship, it has been believed that the sum-network problem is as hard as the multiple-unicast problem, and indeed the computation capacity of the sum-network has been open.
+For two-source $L$-destination or $L$-source two-destination networks, the computation capacity was established only when the entropy of each source is constrained to be 1~\cite{RamamoorthyLangberg:journal}.

-While in this work we remove the entropy constraint of sources, the network model we consider here is somewhat specialized and also restricted to a single-hop network.
-But we expect that our results will shed some lights on arbitrary multi-hop networks.
 One natural next step is exploiting the insights developed in this work, to characterize necessary and sufficient conditions of two-source two-destination multi-hop networks when the entropy of each source is limited by 2.